keplerlab/enhant/docs/source/troubleshooting.rst

 For example, if your recording started 10 min before the enhant plugin - you will add the offset value -00:10:00 and if the recording started 10 minutes after the plugin you will add the offset value of 00:10:00.
-Doing this will shift the timeline for all the data across the dashbaord and you will get better sense of guest actions over the course of entire recording.
+Doing this will shift the timeline for all the data across the dashboard and you will get better sense of guest actions over the course of entire recording.

 In a situation where the offset is positive (recording started after the enhant), any data collected